Djinn313/IRScripts/README.md

 ---

-## 🧰 Output Example (Windows)
+### 🐍 3.
+Python Script (`dfir_collector.py`)

-Desktop/
+- **Platform:** Cross-platform (Windows, Linux, macOS)
-└── IR results/
+- **Purpose:** Comprehensive evidence collection tool capturing volatile data (processes, network connections, logged-in users, memory info), system configuration, environment variables, and OS-specific logs (Windows event logs, Linux syslogs, macOS unified logs).
-├── SystemData.csv
+- **Features:**
-├── Active TCP.csv
+  - Interactive case and investigator metadata input 📝
-├── DNSCache.txt
+  - Structured directory output separating volatile, non-volatile, logs, memory, network, and system data 📁
-├── Processes.txt
+  - Detailed logging of collection steps 📜
-├── Startup_Programs_Report.html
+  - SHA-256 hashing of collected files with a final JSON evidence report 🔒
-├── GroupPolicySettings.xml
+- **Usage:** Run with **Administrator/root** privileges recommended.
-└── ...
+- **Output:** Timestamped evidence folder with organized artifacts and reports.

 ---

 ## ⚠️ Notes

-- **Run with elevated privileges** (`Administrator` on Windows, `root` on Linux) for full access to system data.
+- **Run with elevated privileges** (`Administrator` on Windows, `root` or `sudo` on Linux) for full access to system data.
 - Scripts are intended for **incident response and evidence preservation**, not remediation.
 - Output should be secured, hashed, and backed up as part of chain-of-custody procedures if used in legal contexts.